 - Listening skills -

 Listening to what a person is saying without interrupting can be difficult, especially when you disagree with what is said, but if you do this, you are more likely to be heard too.
-Acknowledgement is another aspect of listening.
-Acknowledgement is done by making sounds like "uh huh" or "Mmmm".
+Acknowledgment is another aspect of listening.
+Acknowledgment is done by making sounds like "uh huh" or "Mmmm".
 This does not mean that you agree but shows you are paying attention.
 Encouraging your friend or relative to fully explain what they are thinking and feeling helps you understand what he or she is going through.
 Use phrases such as: "Tell me more", "What happened then?", "When did the problem start?"